xying21/ckb_sdk/docs/introduction/overview_java.md

 ### Get CKB Capacity for Test Accounts

-There are several test accounts that can be used for testing purpose in this tutorial.
+Here are several test accounts that can be used for testing purpose in this tutorial.

 :::note